Everybody Wins (1930 film)

 Everybody Wins (French: Chacun sa chance) is a 1930 French-German comedy film directed by René Pujol and Hans Steinhoff and starring Renée Héribel, Gaby Basset and Jean Gabin.
 It was made as a co-production between France and Germany, with a separate German-language version Headfirst into Happiness also being shot using a different cast.

 It was shot at Pathé's Joinville Studios in Paris.
 The film's sets were designed by the art director Jacques Colombier.

 Synopsis

-A shop salesman is mistaken for a baron, which in turns leads him to be more attractive to the woman he is in love with.
+A shop salesman is mistaken for a baron, which leads him to be more attractive to the woman he is in love with.